 - utm_campaign refers to the name of the individual message within your flow (for example, sms_1)

 Google Analytics will then start tracking your SMS traffic automatically.
-An example of how this custom URL will look is shown below, with the custom UTM parameter shown in bold.
+An example of how this custom URL will look is shown below, with the custom UTM parameter in bold.

 UTM Variation Letters

 UTM variation letters allow you to compare the performance and link activity when A/B testing your campaign and flow emails.
-For example, if you have three variations of a campaign and want to find out which directs the most traffic to your site, you can label them with letters — such as a, b, and c.
+For example, if you have three variations of a campaign and want to find out which directs the most traffic to your site, label them with letters — such as a, b, and c.
 Then, Klaviyo will generate data from the link within each varied email so that you can test, analyze, and adjust your content accordingly.

 Add UTM Variation Letters to a Campaign

 After you set up UTM tracking for your campaign (as shown in the section above) and select Save & Continue to Content, you will arrive at a page to edit your message’s content.
 Edit the content of your message with your desired message, tone, and style.
-Then, at the bottom of this page, select Add variation.
+At the bottom of this page, select Add variation.

 You will be brought to a page where you can configure the variations for your A/B test.
-To then add a variation letter to your links as a UTM parameter, check the box next to Add variation letter as a UTM parameter to all links.
+To add a variation letter to your links as a UTM parameter, check the box next to Add variation letter as a UTM parameter to all links.

 Add UTM Variations to a Flow